Updated July 2, 2021.

 This one just has to take the cake for #1!
 This is truly a once-in-a-lifetime, one-of-a-kind experience.
 I don’t know if there is another place on Earth where you can see fresh lava flowing into the ocean and creating new land.
 I can’t recommend this activity enough!
 We took the sunrise tour, but they also offer sunset and midday tours as well.
 We went with Hawaiian Lava Boat Tours, and it was definitely one of the most memorable experiences of our lives so far!

 Have you been to Hawaii’s Big Island?
 Is it on your list?
-Check out my Pacific Islands Page for everything you need to plan your trip!
+Check out my Hawaiian Islands Page for everything you need to plan your trip!